Are you suffering from SI joint pain and worried about what you can and cannot do? Check out this list of exercises you should avoid.

 2. Avoid Crunches

 Much like the sit-up, you should do your best to avoid doing crunches when you have sacroiliac joint pain.
 Crunches work the abdomen and in the process, they involve lifting your chest toward your knees.
-Much like in the sit-up, this movement can create stress and tension in the ligaments throughout the SI joint.
-This, in turn, can aggravate your SI joint further, increasing the levels of pain you suffer, and increasing the chances of other serious developments.
+Much like the sit-up, this movement can create stress and tension in the ligaments throughout the SI joint.
+This, in turn, can aggravate your SI joint further, increasing the levels of pain you suffer and increasing the chances of other serious developments.

 3. Avoid Planks